Bursectomy - Surgical Bursa Removal

 Your surgeon may instruct you to wear a sling/cast/brace/walker at all times for 4 to 6 weeks.
 The length of time needed will depend on the type of surgery you have had.
 You may remove the sling/brace/cast for exercise as prescribed by the surgeon or therapist, icing, dressing and showering.
 Normal daily activities around the house and/or work activity may be considered acceptable as long as you wear the sling/brace/cast.

 After your incisions and repaired/removed soft tissue have stopped bleeding, the area will probably be tender, swollen, red and hot to the touch - these are all symptoms of inflammation.
 Step 2 of the healing process is inflammation reduction.
 At this point you will be home if you have had arthroscopic surgery, or you may still be in the hospital if you have had open surgery.
 In order to reduce pain, swelling and inflammation your doctor will prescribe an anti-inflammatory drug to be taken during the first week or 2 after your surgery.
-Your surgeon will also recommend a cooling therapy, like R.I.C.E.
+Your surgeon will also recommend cold and compression, like R.I.C.E.
 (Rest, Ice, Compression, Elevation).

 Rest at this point is vital to your rehabilitation plan depending on the surgery you have undergone.
 If you have had arthroscopic surgery with minimal internal wounding from your surgeon, you may be encouraged to start movement early or as soon as possible.
 Limited movements of the joint will be required in most cases after the surgery.
 If you have had an invasive open surgery, then you may be encouraged to rest longer at first before starting movement.